paulkasidit/Daily-Quote-Automated-Texting-/README.md

 # Daily-Quote-Automated-Texting-

-A program that sends daily quotes via a specified time via the Twilio API.
+A program that sends daily quotes at a specified time via the Twilio API.

 - You can specify which time in the day you want the quote to be sent in "run.py".
 The text will be continued to be sent as long as the program is running in the background.
 - Second "test field" in "run.py" can be used to set the message send time to the current time (set manually) so the message can be sent immediately.